wallter/laravel-ai-code-analysis/README.md

 ### AI Service Configuration

 The AI capabilities are configured in `config/ai.php`.
 This file defines the AI operations, multi-pass analysis settings, and default model configurations.
+Configure via `.env`.

 - **API Credentials**